koajs/koajs.com/public/context.md

   into a single object which provides many helpful methods for writing web applications and APIs.

-  Many accesors and methods simply delegate to their `ctx.request` or `ctx.response` equivalents for convenience, and are otherwise identical.
+  Many accessors and methods simply delegate to their `ctx.request` or `ctx.response` equivalents for convenience, and are otherwise identical.

   These operations are used so frequently in HTTP server development